 Begun as a final year university project, Deadman's Company is the love child of a final year illustration student who needed a story to focus on and a script to adapt, and a film student who was willing to help the writing and provide an excellent script.

 It follows a young English soldier saved from sure death after being afflicted with vampirism in a field infirmary tent, a mere stone throw away from the frontlines he was nearly killed on.

-The story explores the real horror of World War One for everyone, as well as the young man, while also exploring the added horror of the alternative history, that sees vampires used like human weapons along a scarcely documented and sparsely populated section of the western front.
+The story explores the real horror of World War One for everyone, as well as the young man, while also exploring the added horror of the supernatural, that sees vampires used like sentient weapons along a scarcely documented and sparsely populated section of the western front.